opera-project/opera-project.github.io/OperaTextBlockBundle.md

 body_class: body-pink
 ---

-This bundle `OperaTextBlockBundle` will help u to easylly manage static texts usefull to add some js, static content like ads, or image...
+This bundle `OperaTextBlockBundle` will help you to easily manage static texts usefull to add some js, static content like ads, or image...

 ## Installation